bdobrica/PiRateVision/README.md

 # PiRateVision

- Small Rust app to process video streams with AI models (mostly) in real time, on Raspberry Pi
+Small Rust app to process video streams with AI models (mostly) in real time, on Raspberry Pi.